Woman in serious condition after collision with William and Kate’s convoy

 “Our staff attended the scene of the incident and after careful consideration, we have launched an independent investigation.

-“The investigation is in its very early stages and the officer involved is assisting our enquiries as a witness.
+“The investigation is in its very early stages and the officer involved is assisting our inquiries as a witness.

 “Our immediate thoughts are with the injured woman and her family and those affected by the incident.”